Jan Smuts in the Boer War

 Jan Christiaan Smuts, OM (24 May 1870 – 11 September 1950) was a prominent South African and Commonwealth statesman and military leader.
 He served as a Boer general during the Boer War, a British general during the First World War and was appointed field marshal during the Second World War.
 In addition to various cabinet appointments, he served as prime minister of the Union of South Africa from 1919 to 1924 and from 1939 to 1948.
 He played a leading part in the post war settlements at the end of both world wars, making significant contributions towards the creation of both the League of Nations and the United Nations.

-This article is about Jan Smuts' role in the Second Boer War, from the outbreak of war in 1899 until the Treaty of Vereeniging in 1902.
+Smuts has a role in the Second Boer War, from the outbreak of war in 1899 until the Treaty of Vereeniging in 1902.
 In the disastrous early stages, Smuts served in Pretoria, far behind the front line.
 Necessity soon thrust Smuts into the guerrilla campaign that followed.
 To him was entrusted the responsibility of infiltrating the Cape Colony, and persuading the Afrikaners there to stir up trouble.
 Although this failed, the United Kingdom soon came to the negotiating table, whereupon the two sides reached a compromise, negotiated by Smuts.